Subaru Motorsports USA: History

 The team was started in 2000 with cars prepared by Prodrive and raced in the SCCA ProRally championship and continued until 2004.
 In 2006, the team management was handed over to Vermont SportsCar.

 Since 2001 Vermont SportsCar has had a relationship with Subaru of America who has served as both a sponsor and partner.
 Subaru utilizes the sport of rallying to promote their line-up of all-wheel drive vehicles, specifically the Subaru Impreza WRX STI which has dominated rallying in both the US and internationally for decades.

 Starting in 2006 Vermont SportsCar began managing the operations of Subaru Rally Team USA.
 In their first year Vermont SportsCar took Subaru Rally Team USA to four straight Rally America National Championship driver's titles with driver Travis Pastrana (2006-2009).

 In 2010 the team welcomed Dave Mirra to a full-time role as the team's 2nd driver alongside Pastrana, who was participating in a limited schedule of events.
 In 2011 Pastrana left the team to pursue NASCAR and was replaced by multi-time British and American rally champion David Higgins.
 Alongside his co-driver Craig Drew, David drove his WRX STI to 8 National Championships in a 9-year span, including a Perfect Season in 2015.
 Pastrana made a return to the team in 2014 and continues to be their main driver for stage rally competition with the American Rally Association.

-The team utilizes the Subaru WRX STI and rally prepares the cars nearly entirely in-house at Vermont SportsCar, including the shell prep, roll cages, engines and many of the composite parts.
-The same highly skilled rally technicians that build each of team's cars at Vermont SportsCar also serve as the service crew that travel to each event.
+The team utilizes the Subaru WRX STI and rally prepares the cars almost entirely in-house at Vermont SportsCar, including the shell prep, roll cages, engines and many of the composite parts.
+The same rally technicians that build each of team's cars also serve as the service crew that travel to each event.

 Although they primarily compete in the American Rally Association National Championship and Americas Rallycross Championship (ARX), the team also competes occasionally in the Canadian Rally Championship, the X Games and the World Rally Championship.

 In 2019, the team changed its name to Subaru Motorsports USA along with a revision to the structure of its U.S. racing activities, which now combines stage rally, rallycross, record attempts, off-road racing, and circuit racing under the banner of Subaru Motorsports.
 Subaru Motorsports USA has been a seminal force in the rise in popularity of rallying in North America.